How to Finance a Roll-Up Acquisition

 The private equity group and its investors typically have a short time horizon.
 They want to be in a position to exit the transaction in 5 to 8 years through a liquidity event, such as a sale or IPO.

-a) Platform Company
+a) Platform company

 The platform company is the sponsor's initial acquisition in the target industry.
 The platform company becomes the equivalent of a "parent company.’'
 All subsequent acquisitions are merged with the platform company.